bahmutov/cypress-testrail-simple/README.md

 ## Environment variables

-When running the Cypress tests on CI, you need to provide the TestRail server variables through the environment variables.
+When running the Cypress tests on CI, you need to provide the TestRail server variables through the [process (OS) environment variables](https://en.wikipedia.org/wiki/Environment_variable).
 The following variables should be set:

 ```
 TESTRAIL_HOST=